fabianmichael/kirby3-imagekit/README.md

-**Good news:** Since the latest versions Kirby have supported ICC profiles for quite a while now, this is now archived.
+**🎉 Good news:** Since the latest versions Kirby have supported ICC profiles for quite a while now, this is plugin is now obsolete!

 # ImageKit for Kirby 3